Nashville's Nutcracker Youth Cast Theater Guidelines

 - If weather is wet, please make sure students are properly suited to stay dry.

-- Clearly labeling your dancer’s name in any clothing, ballet shoes or dance bags is helpful for keeping track of what goes home with whom.
+- Clearly labeling your dancer’s name in any clothing, ballet shoes and dance bags is helpful for keeping track of what goes home with whom.

 Food & Drink:

-- Send healthy snacks and water with your dancer.
-Granola bars, trail mix, fresh fruit and veggies, and water make excellent snacks between class and rehearsals.
+- IMPORTANT!
+Send healthy snacks and water with your dancer.
+Make sure your child is sent to the theater with a FULL bottle of water!
+There is limited access to water fountains at TPAC.
+Granola bars, trail mix, fresh fruit and veggies make excellent snacks between class and rehearsals.

 - Avoid sugary or caffeinated beverages.